rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 84: eno1-vlan41@eno1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue master br41 state UP mode DEFAULT group default qlen 1000
     vlan protocol 802.1Q id 41 <REORDER_HDR>
 ```

+Note the `master br41` in line 2.
+That tells you that this interface is mastered to bridge br41.
+Line 3 show the vlan tagging is `id 41` or vlan 41.

 ## Reference Links